Modjular/boringAI/docs/final.md

 <p align="center">
 <img src="assets/steve2.png">
 </p>
-In short, no. Why?
+In short, it didn't learn what we wanted, or the way we wanted.
+Why?
 Because it’s much harder to train a model with sparse rewards in a continuous environment than with dense rewards in a discrete environment.

-However, our evidence all points towards improvement.
-In multiple runs, it’s pace of improvement was linear, and, given more time and better reward strategies, we firmly believe it could have eventually obtained perfect tool-usage.

 Quantitatively, our agent was, without a doubt, learning to use tools more effectively.
-But qualitatively, it displayed unintended behavior that we didn’t expect.
+But qualitatively, it displayed unintended behavior that we didn’t expect, or want.
 Yes, improvement is improvement.
-But our goal was to teach the model to be first and foremost correct, and then as a result, fast.
+But our goal was to teach the model to learn the correct tools, and then as a result be fast.
+Instead, it seemed more focused on avoiding slow strategies, not tool mastery.

 Thus, we deem our project a mild success.
-It didn’t meet our expectations qualitatively, but it for sure learned how to go fast - just not in the way we had hoped.
+It didn’t meet our expectations qualitatively, but it learned how to go fast - just not in the way we had hoped.

 ## References
 RLlib - algorithms\